tomcoutocs/parrot/README.md

 - **User Stories**:
   - As a user, I want to chat with my assigned manager so that I can get quick support
   - As a manager, I want to see all my client conversations so that I can provide effective support
-  - As a user, I want to receive notifications for new messages so that I can respond quickly

 #### 3. Document Management System
 - **Priority**: High